platformio/platformio-docs/plus/debugging.rst

     * - :ref:`platform_riscv`
       - RISC-V is an open, free ISA enabling a new era of processor innovation through open standard collaboration.
 Born in academia and research, RISC-V ISA delivers a new level of free, extensible software and hardware freedom on architecture, paving the way for the next 50 years of computing design and innovation.

+    * - :ref:`platform_riscv_gap`
+      - GreenWaves GAP8 IoT application processor enables the cost-effective development, deployment and autonomous operation of intelligent sensing devices that capture, analyze, classify and act on the fusion of rich data sources such as images, sounds or vibrations.

     * - :ref:`platform_samsung_artik`
       - The Samsung ARTIK Smart IoT platform brings hardware modules and cloud services together, with built-in security and an ecosystem of tools and partners to speed up your time-to-market.